 For the following single Somebody To Love, published in 1976, in Portugal the picture sleeve (Figure 11) used the same picture of some years before for Seven Seas Of Rhye but this time in full colours and adding some writings for the title and the group name, using a unique and unpublished logo.
-The UK single sleeve (Figure 12) is totally different, since we have this time a caricature and the name of the group doesn’t even appear at least in this edition, since other countries have it.
+The UK single sleeve (Figure 12) is totally different, since we have this time a caricature and the name of the group doesn’t even appear at least in this edition, whereas other countries have it.

 The same rule is then applied again in the We Are The Champions single: the robot taken from the cover of the LP “NEWS OF THE WORLD” is inspired from the standard UK edition (Figure 16) and the details of the album are added (Figure 15).
-The original drawings for the LP and the single are from the American artist Frank Kelly Freas and they were first used in a comic book from 1953 (“Astounding Science Fiction”): Queen found this kind of graphic very interesting and so they contacted the artist to redraw and adapt the science fiction subject for their album.
+The original drawings for the LP and the single are from the American artist Frank Kelly Freas and they were first used in a comic book from 1953 (Astounding Science Fiction): Queen found this kind of graphic very interesting and so they contacted the artist to redraw and adapt the science fiction subject for their album.

 The crowd escaping from the robot is the theme chosen for the picture sleeve of Spread Your Wings from 1977: the image appears in the inner sleeve of the “NEWS OF THE WORLD” LP.
 For the very first time the UK (Figure 18) and Portuguese (Figure 17) editions are identical in every detail.

 Again, for the Don’t Stop Me Now single the two editions (Figure 21 and Figure 22) share the same picture sleeve, an image taken during a live show from the “Live Killers” tour.
-The only difference can be found in the type of the paper used, since the Portuguese one is thinner.
+The only difference can be found in the type of paper used, since the Portuguese one is thinner.

 The single Crazy Little Thing Called Love, identical to the UK edition (Figure 24), has been published in two versions (Figure 23).
-The only difference amongst them is the colour of the word “live” on the back referred to the b side, probably due to a different printing factory.
+The only difference amongst them is the colour of the word “Live” on the back referred to the B side, probably due to a different printing factory.
 The change of style of the group (hairstyle and clothes) denotes both a new musical language with less studio overdubs and a fashion update after the glam influences of the previous years.

 In 1980 the single Save Me has been published using a studio picture for the sleeves of both countries.
 The Portugal edition (Figure 25) differs from the standard UK (Figure 26) because the paper used was thinner and textured.
 The new Queen logo appears on the top in yellow.